totaltube/frontend/docs/Docs.md

 * `as` - do not write the link, but save it to variable instead.
 Variable name is the value of this param.
 * `out` - boolean param.
 If true, link will go via out script to count the click to content or category (for CTR counting).
 Default false.
 * `with_trade` - boolean param.
 If true, link will go via trade script.
+* `full_url` - boolean param.
+If true, link will be generated as full url, with https://your-domain/ prefix.
+Default false.
 * All other params will be treated as route named params or additional querystring params.
 If querystring params are with same names as in `[params]` section of `config.toml`, they will be replaced with corresponding values.

 Examples of `link` tag: